It seems simple enough, you Google your latest symptoms to see if your condition warrants a visit to the doctor or just some rest and relaxation.

 Cons: You usually have to pay for a VPN service provider to reap the safety and security benefits.
 In Are free VPNs safe?, you can read about why it ‘pays’ to get a paid, premium VPN service.

-Read more about our top VPN picks here: Best VPNs for 2022
+Read more about our top VPN picks here: Best VPNs to keep your browsing private and secure

 2. Turn on Private Browsing Mode